-Chemotherapy and Other Drugs for Thymus Cancer
+Chemotherapy for Thymus Cancer

 Chemotherapy (chemo) uses drugs that are given into a vein (IV), as an injection (shot), or by mouth.
 These drugs enter the bloodstream and reach the whole body, making this treatment useful for cancer that may have spread to parts of the body beyond the thymus.